 Android offers its users the possibility to install custom software keyboards.
 These keyboards are naturally being informed about every input the user makes on it, and can be used by an attacker as a keylogger.

 Applications often display sensitive information that should not be easily ex-filtrated from the application.
 One easy way to extract information from an application is in the form of a screenshot.
-Make sure you implement security software that can detect user-initiated screenshots and perform necessary steps to make sure the ex-filtration is reported.
+Make sure you implement security software that can detect user-initiated screenshots.
+Perform necessary steps to make sure the ex-filtration is reported.

 When an app enters the background on iOS, a screenshot of the app is created to increase the user experience when the app is brought to the foreground again.
 This screenshot can be used to extract sensitive data.